-- a) The limits of Project construction shall minimize impacts to the design, construction and traffic operations during construction of the IH 35E Capacity Improvement Section. - b) Modifications to the horizontal and vertical alignment design for the IH 635/IH 35E interchange and the IH 35E/Loop 12 interchange direct connectors shall be provided to TxDOT for review and approval. - c) The Developer shall provide entrance and exit ramps that meet proposed access to Frontage Roads and cross streets in accordance with the Interstate Access Justification (IAJ) report provided in Attachment 11-1A. - d) The Developer shall provide space to accommodate a potential Dallas Area Rapid Transit (DART) tunnel north of the IH 635 centerline between Midway Road and Preston Road (to be constructed by others).
-The DART tunnel envelope is defined in Attachment 01-1A. - e) The Developer shall provide operational declaration lanes for High Occupancy Vehicles (HOV).
+- a) The limits of Project construction shall minimize impacts to the design, construction and traffic operations during construction of the Ultimate Configuration.
+The Developer's design shall accommodate the Ultimate Configuration based on the requirements of the CDA Documents. - b) The Developer's final horizontal and vertical design for the Project's roadways shall accommodate the geometric design of the Ultimate Configuration in the environmentally approved schematic plans. - c) The Developer shall provide entrance and exit ramps that meet proposed access to Frontage Roads and cross streets and meet the requirements of the Interstate Access Justification (IAJ) report provided in Attachment 11-1A. - d) The Developer shall provide space to accommodate a potential Dallas Area Rapid Transit (DART) tunnel north of the IH 635 centerline between Midway Road and Preston Road.
+The DART tunnel envelope is defined in Attachment 01-2A. - e) The Developer shall provide operational declaration lanes for High Occupancy Vehicles (HOV).